-- Better employee retention rates and lower turnover
+- Higher employee retention rates (and reduced turnover)

-Try and identify one or two main objectives only, so that you maximize the chances of success.
+Identify no more than one or two main objectives.
+This will help you maximize your chances of success.
 An overall purpose will provide a focus for the plan’s detailed action points.

-According to a survey by HR.com, the top five drivers of employee engagement are typically as follows:
+According to Achievers, top drivers of employee engagement include:

-It’s important to fully understand the current state of health and key drivers for employee engagement in your business.
+It’s important to gather employee feedback to fully understand the current state of health and key drivers for employee engagement in your business.
 This vital step will help you identify the detailed priorities for your plan.

-Now that you know the priority areas, it’s time to work up the plan’s detailed actions and targets.
+Now that you know your priority areas, it’s time to work up the plan’s detailed actions and targets.
 These are the solutions that will help you achieve the overall objective.

 The targets in your plan should be clear and well-defined.
 In this context, the SMART framework is a useful tool.
 SMART is an acronym that stands for the following:

-All the best plans include regular opportunities to review progress.
-Things can and do change, so you want to ensure you remain on track.
+All the best plans (employee engagement or not) include regular opportunities to review your progress.
+Things can (and do) change – so you want to make sure you’re staying on track.

-Most important of all, find ways to report back to staff on progress.
+Most importantly, find ways to report progress to staff.
 Use all internal communications channels to update employees, including employee communication platforms and internal social media, plus newsletters and team briefings.